 Currently, the Open and Distance Education System (SUAyED) is made up of an Advisory Council, schools, centers, institutes and offices that offer academic programs, and the CUAIEED; and with the amendments to the Statute and Regulations approved in March 2009, provides that “the Open and Education University Distance System UNAM is intended to extend the upper secondary and higher education to large segments of the population, through theoretical and practical methods of transmission and evaluation of knowledge and create learning groups working within or outside the university campi and promote the integration of information technology and communication educational processes.”

 Currently the SUAyED offers high school and bachelor programs, postgraduate and continuing education, both in the form open and distance learning in schools and colleges located on the campus of University City and the metropolitan area of Mexico City and other states of the Mexican Republic.

 In the National Autonomous University of Mexico (UNAM) continuous education began formally in July 1971, when, in the School of Engineering, the first Center for Continuing Education was founded.
 Since then, continuing education at UNAM has been organized and coordinated in different ways and by different structures, always depending on contexts and needs for which the University has passed.

-Over four decades, continuing education has acquired different nuances; among them, it has been assumed as a complementary activity to university work, or as a source of extraordinary resources exclusively.
+Over five decades, continuing education has acquired different nuances; among them, it has been assumed as a complementary activity to university work, or as a source of extraordinary resources exclusively.
 From these core ideas articulated to the “Guidelines for the development of an academic proposal for the period 2007-2011”, the CUAED considers it necessary to give new impetus to the Continuous Education Network UNAM (REDEC).